Whether you need a divorce forensic accountant depends on the circumstances.

 Moving forward with an agreement when you do not fully understand the ramifications could significantly impact your financial future after your divorce.

-At Shapiro Family Law, our founding partner has three decades of experience handling complex cases.
+At Shapiro Family Law, our founding partner has four decades of experience handling complex cases.
 We can ensure you get the individual attention, compassionate counsel, and vigorous advocacy you need and deserve.

 Call us today at 303-695-0200 to learn more.